maljoras/FishTracker/README.md

 ##Installation

 For the OpenCV version one needs to install [OpenCV](http:///www.opencv.org) version >=3.0.
 For the Matlab/OpenCV  functionality one needs to install the excellent [mexopencv](https://github.com/kyamagu/mexopencv) project.
-Note the FishTracker also uses [networkComponents](http://www.mathworks.com/matlabcentral/fileexchange/42040-find-network-components) and parts of the project [munkres-cpp](https://github.com/kaajo/munkres-cpp).
+Note, that the FishTracker also uses (and includes a copy of) [networkComponents](http://www.mathworks.com/matlabcentral/fileexchange/42040-find-network-components) and parts of the project [munkres-cpp](https://github.com/kaajo/munkres-cpp).

 One need to add the Matlab directory in the provided Makefile and compile with
 ~~~~
 $ make
 ~~~~

+Please adapt the Makefile according to the environment paths to MATLAB, mexopencv, and flycaptureSDK (for online grabbing see below).

 ##Usage
 In MATLAB your need to add the path where the +fish package folder is located.
 Then, try (without arguments) to get some documentation about the parameters: